ABOUT THE FESTIVAL

 2017’s festival took place between September 26th and October 1st, and saw us welcoming a huge number of writers and performers including Richard Dawkins, Dame Jenni Murray, Lauren Child, Alexander McCall Smith and John Boyne.

-This year’s festival – our fifth – takes place between September 25th and September 29th.
-Full details to follow!
+This year’s festival – our fifth – took place between September 25th and September 29th, featuring Louise Minchin, Jenny Eclair and Sir Robin Knox-Johnston, among many others.

 THE LITERARY FESTIVAL ASSOCIATION